Be Ready for the Journey

 Choosing The Right Therapy for Recovery

 There are many different types of recovery therapies.
-Some of these, like Family Therapy and Interpersonal Therapy, has a focus on how the individual engages with larger groups.
+Rehabs in Los Angeles offer a wide variety of options to choose from Some of these, like Family Therapy and Interpersonal Therapy, has a focus on how the individual engages with larger groups.
+Finding the right rehab in Los Angeles should be based on this.
 Family Therapy is great for individuals who need to repair the damage done to their family as a result of their addiction while Interpersonal Therapy is better for someone with low, or a barrier to, sober social skills.
 Cognitive Behavioral Therapy, or CBT as it’s often known, can help a person identify the stressors that cause their cravings and take measured, evidence bases steps to gaining control.
 Another option is Motivational Therapy which is designed to keep an individual on the path to recovery by setting up a system of rewards for staying sober.
 Regardless of which therapeutic method a woman chooses, she should also consider an Aftercare program.

 Aftercare and Staying Sober